-- Title I participants, upon referral to Title II, will receive service priority with the Lehigh Valley Title II providers, to include Lehigh Carbon Community College, Northampton Community College.
+- 1. Title I participants, upon referral to Title II, will receive service priority with the Lehigh Valley Title II providers, to include Lehigh Carbon Community College, Northampton Community College, and ProJeCt of Easton.
 Local adult education literacy providers facilitate in-person, remote, and hybrid modes of instruction to students regardless of residency.
 When there is virtual engagement, it allows for scheduling flexibility and mitigates transportation issues.
 After staff evaluation and/or a basic skills assessment is conducted, a formal referral is made through Title I and DHS staff directly to an appropriate adult education literacy provider. - 2.
-Title II providers including Lehigh Carbon Community College and Northampton Community College were included in the development of our Local Plan through planning meetings, continuous communication, and completion of the One-Stop Partners Input into Local Plan Template which included their vision and goals, engagement strategies, and alignment to the Governor's and Local Plan Goals.
+Title II providers including Lehigh Carbon Community College, Northampton Community College and ProJect of Easton were included in the development of our Local Plan through planning meetings, continuous communication, and completion of the One-Stop Partners Input into Local Plan Template which included their vision and goals, engagement strategies, and alignment to the Governor's and Local Plan Goals.